 It was the model that Satoshi Nakamoto suggested back in 2009.
 You can call it the mother technology.
-Later, corporations started showing interest in blockchain industry and tweaked the nature of the decentralized ledger and introduced the private blockchains.
+Later, enterprise companies started showing interest in blockchain technology and tweaked the nature of the decentralized ledger and introduced the private blockchains.

-A public network surpassed the necessity of a third party.
+A public blockchain surpassed the necessity of a third party.
 The system has a natural flow of its own – just like a flowing river.
-No one controls the flow path yet everyone uses it.
+No one controls the flow path, yet everyone uses it.
 So, how can you define it easily?
 A self-governed, purely decentralized and autonomous digital public ledger.

 It’s like that definition of democracy – of the people, by the people and for the people!

-- Everyone can download and run the full node.
+- Anyone can download and add nodes to the system

 Public blockchains have a commonly shared consensus among the users of the network.
 If someone asks – why is the public network better?
 The first answer will be transparency.
-The very reason the blockchains are considered the new monetizing system is it’s transparent and no has the control over anything.
+The very reason the blockchains are considered the new monetizing system is it’s transparent, and no has control over anything.

-It was a big slap in faces of central and federal banks who had been controlling the nature of how to transact.
+It was a big step up from central and federal banks who had been controlling the nature of how to transact.
 Also, you have to pay various charges whenever you want to send money to someone in the traditional method.